Tunisian-GitHub-Community/Book-notes/README.md

 # Design patterns notebook
 ![Alt text](banner.jpg?raw=true "Banner")
 These are my notes I took from the 'Head first design patterns' book and [Christopher Okhravi](https://www.youtube.com/c/ChristopherOkhravi) YouTube videos.
+**Note**: These are just notes from the book, it's totally normal if you didn't understand some things here, the book explain them to the absolute limit (totally recommend reading it).
 ## What is meant by design patterns?
 Design patterns are programming language independent strategies for solving a common problem.
 That means a design pattern represents an idea, not a particular implementation.
 By using design patterns, you can make your code more flexible, reusable, and maintainable.
 ### Patterns